pod-to-pdf/Pod-To-PDF-API6-raku/README.md

 **Bool :$async**

-Process a large document in asynchronous batches.
+Process a document in asynchronous batches.

 This is only useful for a large Pod document that has multiple sections, each beginning with a title, or level-1 heading.

 See Also
 --------